 Many people are mis-sold their Final Salary Pension Transfers, often without realising.

-Our pension claims process has resulted in over £50m* being recovered in compensation on a No Win – No Fee basis*.
+Our pension claims process has resulted in compensation being recovered.

 Are you able to claim compensation for a mis-sold pension?
 Check out these related claims:

 Within a final salary pension scheme, it may be possible to access a lump sum of tax free cash once you reach a certain age (usually 55).